Pylons/pyramid/docs/narr/views.rst

 application is is to find and call a :term:`view` when a :term:`request` reaches it.

-A view callable may either return a :term:`WebOb` ``Response`` object directly, or it may return another arbitrary value.
-If a view callable returns a non-Response result, the result will be renderered to a response by the :term:`renderer` associated with the view configuration for the view.
-If no renderer is associated with a view, and that view returns a non-Response object, an error is eventually raised.
+A view callable may always return a :term:`WebOb` ``Response`` object directly.
+It may optionally return another arbitrary non-`Response` value.
+If a view callable returns a non-Response result, the result will be converted into a response by the :term:`renderer` associated with the :term:`view configuration` for the view.

-A view is "configured" via :term:`ZCML` or via a decorator.
+A view is mapped to one or more URLs by virtue of :term:`view configuration`.
+View configuration is performed by adding statements to your :term:`ZCML` application registry or by attaching ``@bfg_view`` decorators to Python objects in your application source code.
 Either mechanism is equivalent.
-The result of making a view declaration in ZCML or by attaching a view decorator to a Python object that you'd like to act as a view is known as :term:`view configuration`.

 .. _function_as_view: